 After this, the Hydrogen ions get an increase in inter membranous space creating higher potential gradients which through the diffusion the Hydrogen ions enter the matrix through ATP SYNTHETASE and ATP is synthesized.

-Did you get any meanings?
+Did you get any idea?

 Let me tell you.

-Again listen the phosphorylation occurs due to oxidation in Electron Transport Chain (ETC) that’s why it is called Electron Transport Chain (ETC) and Oxidative Phosphorylation and it also means Electron Transport Chain (ETC) and Oxidative Phosphorylation are coupled processes.
+The phosphorylation occurs due to oxidation in Electron Transport Chain (ETC) that’s why it is called Electron Transport Chain (ETC) and Oxidative Phosphorylation and it also means Electron Transport Chain (ETC) and Oxidative Phosphorylation are coupled processes.

 That’s clear now.